 Strong & Stable Network?

 To give a little further perspective.
 We were previously using a BT Homehub with a TP-Link range extender, and in a word the result of this was a battle.
 We had to restart the Homehub and network extender almost every day because devices would go offline for no reason and then refuse to rejoin.
 We believe that a major contributor of this was due to Windows, Android and iOS devices all mingling together and not playing nicely with their different Wi-Fi frequencies.
 Our AmpliFi network is now a multifunctional ecosystem, different operating systems and devices mingle happily, perhaps because the router has three separate antennas inbuilt to manage separate frequencies?
 But then again, just one device on our previous network could be refused entry on occasion.
 Regardless, we’ve been using the AmpliFi HD system for nearly two months and almost unbelievably not a single reboot has been needed and all our devices stay online permanently!
 It’s the most stable networking product we’ve ever used and moving throughout the home makes no difference - this is a genuine single network.
-It gets better, because our network perimeter is now wider and we can get a connection outdoors and in rooms that were previously out of range.
+It gets better, because our network perimeter is now wider and we can get a connection outdoors and in rooms that were previously out of range and had dead spots.
 In fact, our entire home now has Wi-Fi coverage despite the solid granite walls the signal has to compete with!
 AmpliFi claim that the range of the HD system with the two mesh points utilised is 1,858m² (20,000 sq.ft) and with coverage right through our long house and surrounding garden this claim appears to be about right.

 File transfer speeds have also skyrocketed in performance from our previous Wi-Fi arrangement.
 When sending files the AmpliFi has the potential for speeds of up to 5.25 Gbps claimed by Ubiquiti.
 We think this can be generally ignored as it appears to be an equation based on adding the speeds of each mesh point and router capacity together, and we’re frankly not sure why this was done.
 Nevertheless, our local transfer speeds are the fastest we’ve ever had.
 Consistently notching steadily around 1.2 Gbps with 802.11ac devices regardless of how close they are in the network or to the AmpliFi router.